hydraulic-software/conveyor/guidebook/docs/download-conveyor.md

 Now run `conveyor --help` to check it's ready to go and move on to the next section.

-!!! warning
-    **Conveyor is currently in private beta**.
-To go beyond the tutorial you need a license key (it looks like `abcd-efgh`).
-As long as your download site is set to localhost you don't need anything.
-To try it for a real app email [contact@hydraulic.software](mailto:contact@hydraulic.software) and request a key.

 !!! note "Automatic updates"
     Conveyor is packaged with itself, but automatic updates are switched off for Windows and macOS to give you full control.
 To update Conveyor, run it from the GUI and then click "Check for updates".
-On Debian you can control updates in the usual manner and for other distros, the tarball never updates itself.
+On Debian you can control updates in the usual manner and for other distros, the tarball never updates itself so you'll need to re-download it.

 ## Create a root key